The Dark Tower IV: Wizard and Glass: Synopsis

 Shortly after the end of the previous novel, Jake, Eddie, Susannah and Roland fruitlessly riddle Blaine the Mono for several hours.
 Eddie eventually defeats the mad computer by telling childish jokes.
 Unable to handle Eddie's "illogical" riddles, Blaine short-circuits and crashes at the end of its line in Topeka, with the group suffering only minor injuries.
+The journey has brought them several thousand miles closer to the Dark Tower.

 The four gunslingers and their billy-bumbler companion Oy disembark at the Topeka railway station, which to their surprise is located in the Topeka, Kansas, of the 1980s.
 The city is deserted, as this version of the world has been depopulated by a pandemic.
-The world also has some other minor differences with the one (or more) known to Eddie, Jake and Susannah; for instance, the Kansas City baseball team is the Monarchs (as opposed to the Royals), and Nozz-A-La is a popular soft drink.
+The world also has some other minor differences with the one(s) known to Eddie, Jake and Susannah; for instance, the Kansas City baseball team is the Monarchs (as opposed to the Royals), and Nozz-A-La is a popular soft drink.
 The ka-tet leaves the city via the Kansas Turnpike.
 As they camp one night next to a dimensional hole which Roland calls a "thinny", the gunslinger tells the apprentices of his past, and his first encounter with a thinny.

 At the beginning of the story-within-the-story, Roland (age fourteen) discovers his mother's affair with their counselor, wizard Marten Broadcloak.
 Roland fights his mentor Cort to earn his guns and get revenge, when his father, Steven, reveals to have already known of the affair.
-His father sends Roland and his best friends Alain Johns and Cuthbert Allgood east to deal with other matters.
+Steven sends Roland and his best friends Alain Johns and Cuthbert Allgood east to deal with other matters.
 The three arrive in the Barony of Mejis, in the town of Hambry, where they meet Mayor Thorin and Chancellor Rimer, among other high officials.
-Roland befriends Susan Delgado, the Mayor's promised concubine, come Reaping Day, this world's analogue to New Years.
-The three friends act under the pretense of gathering information on livestock for Gilead, their hometown, but secretly try to discover a plot by John Farson, the Good Man, who plans to invade Gilead.
+Roland befriends Susan Delgado, the Mayor's promised concubine, come Reaping Day, this world's analogue to New Year's.
+The three friends act under the pretense of gathering information on resources for Gilead, their hometown, but secretly try to discover a plot by John Farson, the Good Man, who plans to invade Gilead.